ItalyPaleAle/WithBlueInk/content/posts/2018-11-14-distributed-web-host-your-website-with-ipfs-clusters-cloudflare-and-devops/index.md

 > **What IPFS is and what it is not**
 >
 > This confused me at the beginning: *if IPFS is distributed, why do I need servers and high-availability?*.
-Turns out, I was looking at this the wrong way.<br />
+Turns out, I was looking at this the wrong way.
+>
 > IPFS is a *distribution protocol*, and not a storage service.
-It is more akin to a CDN than a NAS: you don't *upload* files to IPFS, but you *serve* files through it. <br />
+It is more akin to a CDN than a NAS: you don't *upload* files to IPFS, but you *serve* files through it.
+>
-> The difference with a traditional CDN is that once a client has downloaded your data, it will seed it too for as long as it's online (and with the IPFS daemon running), making your content available faster.<br />
+> The difference with a traditional CDN is that once a client has downloaded your data, it will seed it too for as long as it's online (and with the IPFS daemon running), making your content available faster.
+>
 > This means that you need at least one node with the data you want to serve pinned in it (so it's not garbage-collected), up 24/7.
 For high availability, we'll deploy a cluster of nodes, and we'll make it geo-distributed because… well, why not!

 ## Prepare the infrastructure